This permit and process guidance is specific to Fairfax County.

 There are two paths to making this decision – identifying your location first, which will determine what permits and processes you will need to get into that space, or, determining where you can open your business most easily (meaning: where the use is permissible without discretionary zoning approvals).

-either a Home Occupation Permit or a Non-Residential Use/Occupancy Permit.
+either a Home-based Business Permit or a Non-Residential Use/Occupancy Permit.

 Before you sign a lease, please be sure that your proposed use is allowable under the Zoning Ordinance.
 Some uses are permitted by-right, while others will require approval of a Special Exception or a Special Permit.
-See the Zoning and Land Development Process in Fairfax County webpage.
+See the Zoning and Land Development Process in Fairfax County.

 Every commercial tenant needs a Non-Residential Use/Occupancy Permit before you can occupy your space.
 If you intend to make physical changes to your space - or if you are changing a tenant space from one type of use to another - building plans and permits may be required.